Morotai Mutiny: Aftermath

-News of the resignations, the alcohol racket, and Caldwell's court-martial were widely reported in Australia.
+News of the resignations, the alcohol racket and Caldwell's court-martial were widely reported in Australia.
 Following publication of Barry's findings, The Daily Telegraph in Sydney commented that "the RAAF should have a complete new deal.
-It is a badly run show and the fault is high up."
+It is a badly run show and the fault is high up".
 The same paper later called Caldwell's court-martial a "witch hunt".
 Despite this publicity, the action did not become popularly known as the "Morotai Mutiny" until years later.
 The phrase dated back to the earliest days of the incident, Arthur having written it at the top of an aide-mémoire.
 He later said that "the alliteration must have appealed to me".
 Shortly after writing it, he crossed out "Morotai" and added a question mark following "Mutiny".
-The term did not catch on with the public at the time, but Arthur's original words have been credited as the source of the name by which the incident eventually became known.
+The term did not catch on with the public at the time but Arthur's original words have been credited as the source of the name.